rothgar/netdata-wiki/Why-netdata?.md

 Netdata is written in plain `C` and the key system plugins are written in `C` too.
 Its speed can only be compared to the native console system administration tools.

-You can also stress test your netdata installation by running the scripts `tests/stress.sh` found in the distribution.
+You can also stress test your netdata installation by running the script `tests/stress.sh` found in the distribution.
+Most modern server hardware can serve more than 300 chart refreshes per second per core.
+A raspberry pi 2, can serve 300+ chart refreshes per second utilizing all 4 cores.

 ## No disk I/O at all